reTHINK-project/dev-java-hyperty/docs/wallet-manager/readme.md

 type: read,
 ```

-Returns the stored Wallet value.
+Returns the stored Wallet JSON.
+Number of transactions returned per request is limited to `onReadMaxTransactions`.

 ### Wallet delete requests